Table of Contents:

 KYC and AML practices are standard regulatory policies guiding the operations of financial institutions.
 They are part of the laid-down rules for businesses that offer financial services to the public within a particular geographical area, e.g., cryptocurrency exchanges.

-KYC and AML are terms often used interchangeably, yet they do not share the same meaning.
+These terms are often used interchangeably, yet they do not share the same meaning.
 KYC is only one of the several steps that financial institutions and businesses in general take to comply with AML regulations.

 Know-Your-Customer (KYC) refers to the checks and steps that a business conducts/takes to know who their customers are, confirm their customers’ identities, and understand the risk that each customer poses to the business.
 Usually, the first phase of the KYC process requires collecting customer information, followed by customer due diligence (CDD), which involves identity verification, watchlist screening, risk assessment (to determine whether a customer has a higher risk profile) and ongoing monitoring, as methods to precisely identify and verify their customers.
 For high-risk customers or high-value transactions, KYC via enhanced due diligence (EDD) policies comes into play.
 The meaning of KYC in crypto is to implement these practices in a way that is suitable for cryptocurrency enterprises.